dfeyer/tx_expose/README.rst

 your Extbase domain model as a standard webservice.
 Currently only XML is supported but a JSON view is planned.

+You can configure with properties will be exported in TypoScript.

 Configuration
 =============